 I went to college for two years at Pace University in Upstate New York.
 I wanted to get away and experienced a culture shock when I arrived.
 I was able to gain experience in many schools I would never have the opportunity to otherwise.
 After being diagnosed with thyroid cancer, I transferred closer to home and continued my education at Temple University.
 I did my student teaching at George Washington Carver in Algebra II and Pre-Calculus classes.
 While I learned a lot, I never felt like it was my classroom and hence didn’t really learn how to “teach” the lessons.
 I did what I believed my mentor teacher wanted me to do.

 After graduating, my goal was to teach at an underprivileged school.
 I knew it was going to be a challenge but it was a challenge I was willing to take.
 Maritime is about 95% under the poverty line.
 I absolutely loved the students and want to be able to provide them with the best education I can.
 Many of them are looking for someone that they can trust and I feel that I can be that person for many of them.
 Being a school with that high of poverty posed many issues.
 These issues allow me to appreciate my job and also to gain understanding from my students about their lives.
 All students have the ability to learn, but some are born with instant disadvantages.
 I feel that many of these students take a little more encouraging than others that are expected to attend college.
-During my two years at Maritime, I taught tenth grade Geometry, eleventh grade Algebra II, and twelfth grade Pre-Calculus.
-I will be attending training this summer in order to develop and teach AP Calculus.
+During my five years at Maritime, I taught tenth grade Geometry, eleventh grade Algebra II, and twelfth grade Pre-Calculus, Trigonometry and AP Calculus.

-I am currently in Ireland studying to get my Master’s in Educational Technology from Michigan State University.
-It is a great opportunity and I am sure I will learn many tools to enhance my teaching.
+I recently finished studying in Ireland to get my Master’s in Educational Technology from Michigan State University.
+It was a great opportunity and I was able to learn many tools to enhance my teaching.
+I try to bring everything I have learned back to my classroom in what ever way that I can.

 Teaching is where I belong.
 I cannot think of anything I would rather do.